oracle-quickstart/oci-cockroachdb/README.md

 # oci-cockroachdb

-Terraform module for deploying a CockroachDB [CockroachDB](https://www.cockroachlabs.com/) cluster.
+Terraform module for deploying an insecure multi-node CockroachDB [CockroachDB](https://www.cockroachlabs.com/) cluster on multiple instance.

+NOTE: If you plan to use CockroachDB in production, we strongly recommend using a secure cluster instead.

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/cloud-partners/oci-prerequisites).